QuickBooks Blog

 = 10.43 times

-Thus, this means that Robert Johnson Pvt Ltd paid 10.43 times to its suppliers during the year.
-Further, you can also calculate the Accounts Payable Turnover Ratio in days.
-This ratio showcases the average number of days after which you make payments to your suppliers.
+Meaning that Robert Johnson Pvt Ltd paid 10.43 times to its suppliers during the year.
+You can also calculate the accounts payable turnover ratio in days, this ratio showcases the average number of days after which you make payments to your suppliers.

-Thus, the formula for Accounts Payable Turnover Ratio in days is as follows.
+Thus, the formula for Accounts Payable Turnover Ratio in days is as follows:

 Accounts Payable Turnover Ratio in days = 365/Accounts Payable Turnover